philterd/philter/docs/docs/settings.md

 ## Encryption

 Philter encrypts sensitive data at rest and requires an encryption key.
+Encryption is applied per collection; see [what is encrypted](database.md#what-is-encrypted-at-rest).
 Philter will not start if the key is missing or invalid.
 The `compose.sh` script in the repository generates one into a `.env` file on first run and reuses it after that, which is the simplest way to keep the key stable across restarts.

 | Environment Variable | Description | Default Value |
 |----------------------|-------------|---------------|